How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Environmentally Friendly Products

-A third potential factor is whether you choose environmentally friendly products, which tend to be more expensive than the more commonly-used chemical agents.
+A third potential factor is whether you choose environmentally friendly products.
+These tend to be more expensive than the more commonly-used chemical agents.

 Exterminator Cost for Common Pests